 Every industry has a unique presence online.
 There will be hashtags.
 There may be tweet-ups.
 There could even be a meme.
 It’s your job to research this kind of thing so you can become a part of your community.
 They will welcome you with open arms when you play the game and look at social media as a two-way conversation.
 You’ll get more followers and make important connections in the process.
 Constantly study any analytics the social networks provide you with to better understand your audience and your community and to make sure what you’re doing is working.

 9. Dedicate One Hour Per Week to Social

 I promise that you can make an impact and grow your social following in as little as one hour per week.
 Facebook’s scheduling feature lets you queue up posts up to six months in advance.
 Social media dashboards let you queue up content.
-In theory, you could get months of content ready in one sitting.
+In theory, you could get months of content ready in one sitting, but don’t feel pressure to do so.
+You can still make a great impact without scheduling months of content at once.
 Here’s a quick guide to the bare minimum you should be posting for each network:

 - Blogging once per week

-- Posting on Facebook, Instagram, LinkedIn, or Vine three times per week
+- Posting on Facebook, Instagram, LinkedIn, or TikTok two to three times per week

 - Pinning 20 times per week